 Anthony Barilla has been awarded residencies at the MacDowell Colony and the Brown Foundation Fellows Program at the Dora Maar House.
-His work has been supported by the Swiss Cultural Programme in the Western Balkans, the MAP Fund, and others.
+His work has been supported by the Swiss Cultural Programme in the Western Balkans, the MAP Fund, the Houston Arts Alliance, and others.
 In Houston he spent a decade working with Infernal Bridegroom Productions, a theater company widely respected for its challenging ensemble work, where he collaborated with artists like Lisa D’Amour, Suzan-Lori Parks, and Daniel Johnston, among many others.
 During his tenure as IBP’s artistic director, the theater won substantial critical praise, including being named “Best Experimental Theater” (Houston Chronicle, 2004) and “Best Original Show, Production, and Performance Space” (Houston Press, 2005).
 He helped found the committee that eventually led to the building of the Midtown Arts & Theater Center Houston.
 His poetry has been published in the Flyway Journal of Writing and Environment, R2: The Rice Review and Defunkt Magazine.